 The Scottish Graduate School for Arts & Humanities hosts an annual Doctoral Research Showcase to promote and disseminate the innovative research being undertaken by arts & humanities doctoral researchers across Scotland.
-In the absence of a physical showcase during these times of limited in-person interaction, we are launching our new online Research Showcase in June 2021 to coincide with the SGSAH Summer School and to share the diverse, exciting and pioneering work of arts & humanities doctoral researchers in Scotland.
+In the absence of a physical showcase during these times of limited in-person interaction, we launched our new online Research Showcase in June 2021 to coincide with the SGSAH Summer School and to share the diverse, exciting and pioneering work of arts & humanities doctoral researchers in Scotland.

 The showcase uses a WordPress site.
 Participants in the Research Showcase will submit their materials and instructions to the Digital Curator, who will then populate the site.
 Participants will be able to preview their pages before they launch.
 Details on this process can be found below.

 Participants should plan their showcase to take no longer than 10-15 minutes to read, watch, and/or listen.
 Also keep the audience in mind: this will be a highlight of your research, or an aspect of your research, open to the general public and researchers across Scotland, across disciplines, and internationally.

 If you have questions, comments, or concerns, please contact the Digital Curator at email@example.com.

 These guidelines are also available in a pdf for download:

 You will need to submit at least two items to participate in the showcase:

 - Submission Form: This is where you will provide a description of the material for inclusion in the Research Showcase and information such as a short biography, a short description of your showcase, and copyright specifications for your showcase.

 - Media Consent and Privacy Notice Form: This is an official document in which you give us permission to publish your showcase materials on the SGSAH Research website for the purposes of the Digital Research Showcase.